shreehank22/Bio-Inspired-Optimization-based-methods-for-Linear-Quadratic-Regulator-tuning/README.md

 # **Optimization of LQR Controller Gains using Metaheuristic Algorithms**

-This repository presents the implementation of various metaheuristic optimization techniques to tune the **Linear Quadratic Regulator (LQR)** controller gains for systems with **time delays** and **aerodynamic disturbances**.
+This repository presents the implementation of various metaheuristic optimization techniques to tune the **Linear Quadratic Regulator (LQR)** controller gains for feedback-linearized cruise missiles.
 The goal is to enhance control performance under practical constraints by automating the gain selection process.

 ---